addiscent/vagrant-ruby-rails/README.md

         "Welcome aboard.
 You’re riding Ruby on Rails!".

-You may now terminate execution of the _Rails_ WEBrick test server, by entering _Ctrl-C_ in the guest vbox terminal.
+You may now terminate execution of the _Rails_ WEBrick test server, by entering _Ctrl-C_ in the guest-vbox terminal.

 This ends preliminary verification of a successful build.
 You may now remove the "myapp" scaffolding test program, if you have no other use for it.
 If you wish to remove it, you may enter the following command.
 (Always double-check your spelling when entering a command which contains "rm -rf ...").

-    - $ cd ../; rm -rf /workspace/myapp     # be careful with rm -rf
+    - $ cd ../; rm -rf /vagrant/workspace/myapp     # be careful with rm -rf

         Result :